 Masahiko Kimura: A Legend in the World of Judo and Wrestling

-Masahiko Kimura, born on September 10, 1917, was a Japanese judoka and professional wrestler widely considered one of the greatest judokas of all time.
+Masahiko Kimura, born on September 10, 1917, was a Japanese judoka and Professional wrestler widely regarded as one of the greatest judoka of all time.
 With an impressive career spanning several decades, Kimura left an indelible mark on the world of martial arts and wrestling.

 Kimura's Achievement in Judo

-Kimura's judo prowess was unparalleled.
+Kimura's skill in judo was unmatched.
 He made history by winning the All-Japan Judo Championships three times in a row, a feat never before achieved.
-From 1936 to 1950, he maintained an undefeated streak, never losing a single judo match.
+From 1936 to 1950, he maintained an undefeated streak and never lost a single judo match.
 His dedication, skill, and technique made him a force to be reckoned with in the judo world.

 The Origin of the "Kimura" Technique

-In submission grappling, the reverse ude-garami armlock is commonly called the "Kimura."
-This name honors Masahiko Kimura for his famous victory over Hélio Gracie, the co-founder of Gracie Jiu-Jitsu.
-In a legendary 1951 fight, Kimura flawlessly executed this armlock, forcing Gracie to retire.
-This fight not only cemented Kimura's legacy but also left a lasting impact on the global combat sports community.
+In submission grappling, the reverse ude-garami arm lock is commonly called the 'Kimura.'
+This name is a tribute to Masahiko Kimura due to his famous victory over Hélio Gracie, co-founder of Gracie jiu-jitsu.
+In a legendary fight in 1951, Kimura flawlessly executed this arm lock, forcing Gracie to submit.
+This fight not only cemented Kimura's legacy but also left a lasting impact on the global martial arts community.

 Kimura's Contribution to Professional Wrestling

-Kimura also made a significant impact in the Japanese world of professional wrestling.
-He emerged as one of Japan's first stars, captivating audiences with his skill, charisma, and athleticism.
+Kimura also had a significant impact on the Japanese world of Professional wrestling.
+He emerged as one of Japan’s first stars, captivating audiences with his skills, charisma, and athletic ability.
 However, it was his controversial match with Rikidōzan that truly made headlines.
-During this infamous match, which took place in 1954, tensions escalated when Rikidōzan unexpectedly attacked Kimura with illegal punches, leading to a tumultuous ending.
-This event became a pivotal moment in Japanese wrestling history, further cementing Kimura's status as a legendary figure.
+During this infamous match in 1954, tensions escalated when Rikidōzan unexpectedly attacked Kimura with illegal strikes, leading to a tumultuous ending.
+This event became a pivotal moment in Japanese wrestling history, further solidifying Kimura’s status as a legendary figure.

 Kimura's Influence on the Martial Arts World